ec-jrc/lisflood-code/docs/3_step4_preparing-input-files/index.md

 LISFLOOD requires that all maps must have *identical* location attributes (number of rows, columns, cellsize, upper x and y coordinates).

-The input maps can be classified according to two main cathegories:<br>
+The input maps can be classified according to two main categories:<br>
 + **meteorological forcings**.
 These maps provide time series of values for each pixel of the computational domain.
 More specifically, the meteorological forcings provide the values of precipitation, temperature, reference values of evaporation from water surfaces, reference values of evaporation from open water bodies, reference values of evapotranspiration for each pixel of the modelled area.
 For each meteorological forcing, one map is required for each computational time step. <br>
 + **static maps**.
 These maps provide information of morphological, physical, soil, and land use properties for each pixel of the computational domain.